 Program Learning Outcomes

 Upon successful completion of the program, students will be able to:

 - Synthesize the process of classical and contemporary baking and pastry techniques.

 - Apply flavor profiling, ingredient selection, nutrition, and presentation principles.

-- Use baking and pastry industry-specific equipment.
+- Use equipment specific to the baking and pastry industry.

 - Apply diligent food and beverage management, leadership, customer service, and interpersonal skills.

 - Apply rigorous food safety and sanitation practices.